XmasRights/XmasRights.github.io/_posts/2017-01-07-Fibonacci.md

 ---
 title: Fibonacci, and Doing it Fast
 ---
+As a programmer, there are often moments when you have to question who is truly in charge in the computer-developer relationship.
+When a boring and repetitive task presents itself and you diligently proceed without question, I have to imagine your computer's laughter circuits are chuckling away with the satisfaction that they've managed to avoid another irritating endeavour.

+One of those tasks that I find myself doing over and over again when optimising code (or more likely figuring out why my code is so Goddamn slow) is calculating execution time.
+It's simple enough to write, copy, paste, print to console, and delete, over and over again, but it's not absurd to think that spending the 4 minutes to make something a bit more elegant might be in order.

+Thanks to closures in Swift this can be done in a very reusable way, with a syntax that doesn't make you want to stab programming textbooks with blunt objects.

+## Working out Execution Time
+{% highlight swift linenos %}
+func executionTime(function: ()->()) -> Measurement<UnitDuration>
+{
+    let start = DispatchTime.now()
+    function()
+    let end = DispatchTime.now()

+    let nanoseconds = end.uptimeNanoseconds - start.uptimeNanoseconds
+    let seconds     = Double(nanoseconds) / 1_000_000_000

+    return Measurement(value: seconds, unit: UnitDuration.seconds)
+}
+{% endhighlight %}

+With any luck, you'll never have to write that code again.
+From then on it's simply a case of:
+{% highlight swift linenos %}
+let time = executionTime {
+    print("Hello World")
+}

+let seconds = time.converted(to: .seconds)
+print("Printing Hello World takes \(seconds) seconds")
+{% endhighlight %}

+So now, let's put this code to the test, with my favourite number sequence: Fibonacci.

-## Recursive
+## Fibonacci
 Ah Fibonacci, that beautiful sequence next door that gives us a glimpse into the elegance that mathematics, nature, and even programming can have.
 The recursive implementation in Swift is a fantastic example of clear, and readable code:
 {% highlight swift linenos %}
 func fibonacci (n: Int) -> Int
 {